Italy Travel Tips

 - Buy lots of wine – You can buy a great bottle of wine for $4.
 It’s a lot cheaper than drinking at the bar.

 - Eat a panini - Eating out in the popular cities of Italy is an expensive affair.
-Buy paninis and pizza for just a few Euro and save a lot of money.
+Buy paninis and pizza for just a few Euros and save a lot of money.

 - Couchsurf - Accommodation is quite expensive in Italy, even in the hostels.
 Use Couchsurfing and stay with locals who have extra beds and couches for free.
 I use the service a lot and find it not only saves me money but I meet great people too.

 Top Things to Do

 - See the Venice Carnival – Ten days and nights of masquerade madness in February before Lent.
 It’s the Italian version of Carnival!
 This tradition goes back centuries and is one of the biggest parties and festivals in Italy.
 If you have the funds, you can even pay to attend a traditional masquerade ball.

 - Explore Venice – Besides Carnival, Venice is just a great place to visit.
 While not the cheapest destination in Italy, Venice is great to see canals, experience a gondola ride, and have an amazing romantic candlelight dinner.
 Head to the old Jewish Ghetto for hip bars and cheap drinks.

 - Wander through Pompeii – Pompeii is the ancient city that was destroyed by a volcano but persevered by a blanket of ash.
 Walk around the city as it stood the day the volcano exploded, moving in and out of homes and businesses where pots and vases still lay.
 Most of the beautiful frescoes are still there with their beautiful colors.
 It’s a full-day activity.